QuaCaTeam/quaca/paper/paper.md

 (i) Computing quantum friction in the form presented above, the biggest challenge arises from the evaluation of nested frequency- and wavevector integrals.
 Further, both the polarizability and the Green tensor feature a number of poles that can lead to fastly oscillating integrands.
 The application of a Wick rotation that transforms the oscillations into exponential decays, as it became common in the numerical treatment of equilibrium fluctuation-induced effects [@oskooi2010;@johnson2011;@reid2015;@hartmann2020], is non-viable due to the Doppler-shift of the frequency.
 Here, QuaCa uses an analytically equivalent version of $F_{\mathrm{fric}}$, which is particularly suited for numerical computations.
 We decouple nested integrals and take explicit care of the occurring poles.
-For details of the procedure, we refer to Ref. [@oelschlager2019].
+For details of the procedure, we refer to @oelschlager2019.

 (ii) We have chosen a modular implementation strategy guided by physical principles.
 We assigned each meaningful physical observable in the setup to individual objects in the package which can be tested, replaced, computed or used independently.